BlkInData/blkindata.github.io/content/authors/markia-smith/_index.md

   url: "https://unclineberger.org/hoadleylab/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am Black In Data because I stand as a testament that people from disadvantaged backgrounds can be in the programming field and attain their goals.
+bio: I'm Black In Data because I stand as a testament that people from disadvantaged backgrounds can be in the programming field and attain their goals.

 # Should the user's education and interests be displayed?
 display_education: false